A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
 Section~\ref{sec:framework} gives the generalized coding method.
 Section~\ref{sec:constr} presents the construction of GEBR codes based on the coding method and proposes the LU decoding method.
 Section~\ref{sec:geip} presents the construction of GEIP codes.
 Section~\ref{sec:distance} discusses the minimum symbol distance for the proposed codes.
 Section~\ref{sec:lines} shows that GEBR codes can recover some erased lines.
+Section~\ref{sec:com} compares GEBR codes with other related codes.
 Section~\ref{sec:con} concludes the paper.